brooklynrail/brooklynrail-platform/content/people/jacob-kahn.md

 first_name: Jacob
 last_name: Kahn
-short_bio: Poet and editor **Jacob Kahn** lives Oakland, CA. He is the author of _Mine Eclogue_ (forthcoming from Roof Books in late 2022), and multiple the chapbooks, including _A Is For Aegis_ (Doublecross Press, 2022).
+short_bio: Poet and editor **Jacob Kahn** lives Oakland, CA. He is the author of _Mine Eclogue_ (forthcoming from Roof Books in late 2022), and multiple chapbooks, including _A Is For Aegis_ (Doublecross Press, 2022).
 Recent writing can be found in _Salones de Belleza / The Beauty Salons_ (Gato Negro Ediciones/Wolfman Books, 2021), and other publications.
 From 2016–2020, he was